sysbiolux/rFASTCORMICS/rFASTCORMICS for RNA-seq data/rFASTCORMICS_v2/README.md

 ## What will you find on this repository?
 On this repository, you will find:
-- A `README.md` file, containing a description of this repository, and some tutorials.
+- A `README.md` file, containing a description of this repository, documentation of the tool, and some tutorials.
 - A *scripts* folder, containing the scripts of rFASTCORMICS_v2, and the ones of FASTCORE.
 It is important to use the functions from this FASTCORE folder instead of the one included in the COBRA Toolbox, as some changes were also made on these functions and that they are called in rFASTCORMICS_v2.
 The two folders can directly be associated with to the COBRA Toolbox.
 - A *BRCA_example* folder, containing materials and a script to run an example using rFASTCORMICS_v2.
 The `test_script.m` file can be run directly.
 It will load the `workspace_example` and the `optionalSettings` files.
 The `finalWorkspace` file contains all the variables after the script has finished running.